 — Integrate into the site’s natural topography

 — Re-create key elements from the current skatepark

-Funding requirements limit the replacement to like for like elements only.
-The project is paid for with state funding which can’t be held and applied to a future project
+Due to funding requirements, the replacement skatepark is limited to "like-for-like" elements only.
+The project is paid for with state funding which can’t be held and applied to a future project.

 How does relocation impact the skatepark?

-- Larger, reconstructed parking lot with accessible parking spaces
+- Larger, reconstructed parking lot with accessible parking spaces, and

 How does it impact the proposed greenway skate park?